 Screening for Uterine (Endometrial) Cancer

 The purpose of screening is early diagnosis and treatment.
-Screening is done for people who have no symptoms, but may be at high risk for certain conditions.
+Tests are given to people who do not have current symptoms, but who may be at high risk.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.